 Undergraduate Research Training Initiative for Student Enhancement (URISE) program at the University of Alaska Fairbanks is a scholarship program funded by the National Institute of General Medical Sciences (NIGMS) at the National Institutes of Health (NIH).
-The goal of the URISE program is to increase the number of well-prepared underrepresented (UR) students who matriculate into high caliber Ph.D. or combined M.D.-Ph.D. programs in the biomedical sciences and eventually go on to research careers.
+The goal of the URISE program is to broaden participation in biomedical research by supporting undergraduate students who intend to matriculate into high caliber Ph.D. or combined M.D.-Ph.D. programs in biomedical fields and eventually go on to research careers.

 Eligibility

-Students majoring in anthropology, biology, biochemistry, chemistry, chemical engineering, mathematics, physics, and psychology are eligible to apply for the URISE Alaska program in spring of their freshman year.
+Undergraduate students enrolled in a four-year degree program at UAF in anthropology, biology, biochemistry, chemistry, chemical engineering, mathematics, physics, and psychology are eligible to apply for the URISE Alaska program in spring of their first year.
+Students must be in good academic standing, U.S. citizen, noncitizen national or permanent resident, and physically present in Fairbanks.

 Selection Criteria